-STATISTICS COURSES (STAT)
+STATISTICS (STAT)

-O152 SUPPLEMENTAL INTRODUCTION TO STATISTICS INSTRUCTION Developmental course, no credit Remediation and support for students who are enrolled in STAT 1513, but whose test scores and prior coursework do not indicate preparedness for college-level mathematics classes.
+0152 SUPPLEMENTAL INTRODUCTION TO STATISTICS INSTRUCTION Developmental course, no credit Remediation and support for students who are enrolled in STAT 1513, but whose test scores and prior coursework do not indicate preparedness for college-level mathematics classes.
 Recommended for students enrolled in STAT 1513 who score less than 19 on the ACT Mathematics test and have not completed MATH 0213.
+Does

-Does not satisfy degree requirements for any degree program at Cameron University.
+- not satisfy degree requirements for any degree program at Cameron University.
 Lecture 2 hours.
-Prerequisite: MATH 0103 or CPT score of 60 or higher.
-Corequisite: STAT 1513.

-1513 INTRODUCTION TO STATISTICS 3 credit hours An introductory course in the techniques of experimental statistics including estimation and hypothesis testing.
+Prerequisite: MATH 0103 or satisfactory placement score.
+Corequisite: STAT 1513. - 1513 INTRODUCTION TO STATISTICS 3 credit hours An introductory course in the techniques of experimental statistics including estimation and hypothesis testing.
 Does not apply towards a major or minor in mathematics or a major in mathematics education.
 Lecture 3 hours.
 Prerequisite: MATH 0213 or 0115 or equivalent.
-General Education, Mathematics.

-2013 INTRODUCTORY PROBABILITY AND STATISTICS I 3 credit hours Descriptive statistics including graphical representation of data, elementary probability and combinatorial methods, binomial and normal distributions, statistical inference including point estimates of mean, variance and proportion, confidence intervals, test of hypotheses.
+General Education, Mathematics. - 2013 INTRODUCTORY PROBABILITY AND STATISTICS I 3 credit hours Descriptive statistics including graphical representation of data, elementary probability and combinatorial methods, binomial and normal distributions, statistical inference including point estimates of mean, variance and proportion, confidence intervals, test of hypotheses.
 Lecture 3 hours.
-Prerequisite: MATH 1413 or 1513 or equivalent.

-2023 INTRODUCTORY PROBABILITY AND STATISTICS II 3 credit hours A continuation of STAT 2013.
-Emphasis on various experimental designs - chi square tests, analysis of variance, regression and correlation, sampling, and introduction to nonparametric statistics.
+Prerequisite: MATH 1413 or higher. - 2023 INTRODUCTORY PROBABILITY AND STATISTICS II 3 credit hours A continuation of STAT 2013.
+Emphasis on various experimental designs chi square tests, analysis of variance, regression and correlation, sampling, and introduction to nonparametric statistics.
 Lecture 3 hours.
-Prerequisite: STAT 2013 or departmental permission.

-2613 BUSINESS STATISTICS 3 credit hours An introduction to quantitative tools used in business analysis.
+Prerequisite: STAT 2013 or departmental permission. - 2613 BUSINESS STATISTICS 3 credit hours An introduction to quantitative tools used in business analysis.
 Measures of central tendency, distributions, regression and correlation, and statistical inference, including confidence intervals and test of hypothesis are covered.
 Business applications will be emphasized.
 Lecture 3 hours.
-Prerequisite: MATH 1513.

-3113 MATHEMATICAL STATISTICS I 3 credit hours Introduction to combinatorial methods, probability random variables and expected value, discrete distributions, continuous probability functions, and moment generating functions.
+Prerequisite: MATH 1513 or higher. - 3113 MATHEMATICAL STATISTICS I 3 credit hours Introduction to combinatorial methods, probability random variables and expected value, discrete distributions, continuous probability functions, and moment generating functions.
 Lecture 3 hours.
-Prerequisite: MATH 2235.

-3123 MATHEMATICAL STATISTICS II 3 credit hours A continuation of STAT 3113.
+Prerequisite: MATH 2235. - 3123 MATHEMATICAL STATISTICS II 3 credit hours A continuation of STAT 3113.
 Sampling, interval estimation, tests of hypotheses, and regression and correlation.
 Lecture 3 hours.
 Prerequisite: STAT 3113.

-Liberal arts and sciences course
+^{}Liberal arts and sciences course